Are you looking at portable canopies for your craft show booth and feeling completely overwhelmed by the choices?

-There are several reliable models that are popular and used frequently at shows, and the information here will help you choose the brand and model of tent that is best for your needs and budget.
+Luckily, though there are a few reliable brands that are popular and used frequently at shows, so you really don't have to compare too many options to find the one that's right for you.
+The information here will show you what you need to consider when buying a portable canopy and help you choose the brand and model that is best for your needs and budget.

 EZ UP Tents